multitudes/portfolio/README.md

 <br></br>

 ## GetFollowers
-GetFollowers is a typical take home project iOS app created during the Sean Allen's intermediate iOS tutorial ('Take Home Project')[https://seanallen.teachable.com/courses/enrolled/681906].
+GetFollowers is a typical take home project iOS app created during the Sean Allen's intermediate iOS tutorial ['Take Home Project'](https://seanallen.teachable.com/courses/enrolled/681906).

 Using the GitHub API, it is built 100% with programmatic UI without storyboards.
 It displays the followers of an user, allowing to save favorites and visit the profile website of selected users.